JoyZadan/html-css-portfolio-project/README.md

 * The YouTube videos came from CNBC and Future Business Tech

 ### Acknowledgement
 * Thanks to Code Institute's highly effective teaching method and the user-friendly LMS, both of which combined make for a pleasurable learning experience.
-Special mention and thanks to my mentor, Dario Carrasquel, for his support, invaluable insights and for also not hesitating advise that I may want to pare down my ideas and focus my priorities to the critical and the essential parts of this project's development.
+Special mention and thanks to my mentor, Dario Carrasquel, for his support, invaluable insights and for also not hesitating to advise that I may want to pare down my ideas and focus my priorities to the critical and the essential parts of this project's development.